Bar chart in Yandex DataLens

 icon. - Set threshold values: Set numeric thresholds for each color.
 Works if the X section contains a single value.

-Configuring display of If the source data includes a row where the measure value is null
+If the source data has a row with

-For more information, see Configuring the display of null values.
+For more information, see Configuring the display of null values in a Yandex DataLens chart.

 Recommendations